 Main plus: “Extreme” version records the surrounding sounds and calls.

-Disclaimer: You should remember, though, that technically, undetectable monitoring software can be classified as a surveillance, so make sure you do not use it without other side’s consent (unless the target device belongs to you or your underage children).
+Disclaimer: You should remember, though, that technically, undetectable monitoring software can be classified as surveillance, so make sure you do not use it without other side’s consent (unless the target device belongs to you or your underage children).